16 Surprising Signs Your Mother Is Toxic

 11. She’s never satisfied with your choices or decisions.

 No matter what you do, it’s never good enough for a toxic mother.
 She might criticise your career choices, your partner, your friends, or even your hobbies.
 She always has an opinion and rarely offer encouragement or support.
-This constant judgment can leave you feeling insecure and doubting your own abilities.
+The constant judgement can leave you feeling insecure and doubting your own abilities.

 12. She makes you feel like you’re walking on eggshells.